chyasirabbasjutt/chyasirabbasjutt.github.io/index.md

 ---
 #### Presentation
 - GIS Uses for Monitoring Soil Quality in Chiniot and Assessing pH and EC for Crop Productivity.
-Poster Presented at International Conference on “Geo-Informatics for Water and Agricultural Resource Management(ICGW ARW)” Organized by Agricultural Remote Sensing Lab, UAF on 24-26 April 2024  [Link](img/Yasir Abbas poster presentation.pdf)
+Poster Presented at International Conference on “Geo-Informatics for Water and Agricultural Resource Management(ICGW ARW)” Organized by Agricultural Remote Sensing Lab, UAF on 24-26 April 2024
 - Sustainable Options to Minimize Postharvest Losses in Pakistan Presented in Conference Alliance for Modernizing African Agrifood Systems.
 Imagining African Agrifood Systems: Looking Forward.
 ASABE Engineering is Sustainable Future on 15 November 2023
 - Improving Fodder Processing and Conservation Techniques for Sustainable Livestock Nutrition and Agricultural Productivity in Pakistan.
 Presented in International Conference on Fodder Production in Climate Shift Paradigm: Better Nutrition for Better Dairy Production Institute of Plant Breeding and Biotechnology, MNS University of Agriculture, Multan on 29 November 2023

+---
 #### Contact Information
 * [Gmail](yasirabbasuaf@gmail.com)
 * [LinkedIn](https://www.linkedin.com/in/chyasirabbas)